Blockstream/satellite/api/examples/README.md

 ```

 Note that by default this will create the `.gnupg` directory in the local
 (`examples`) directory.
-This directory is where the GPG public and secret
+This `.gnupg` directory is where the GPG public and
-keyrings are stored.
+secret keyrings are stored.

 If you could not use the above helper script successfully, or if you prefer, you
 can also generate keys on a local `.gnupg` directory with: